How beetles and warm weather are driving up lumber prices: 'I'm listening to my trees being killed' - KESQ

 “If you’re building with wood, you’re capturing carbon for the life of that product,” said Susan Yurkovich, president of the British Columbia Council of Forest Industries.

-Along with homebuilders, she is among those lobbying the Biden administration to ease tariffs which doubled from around 9% to 18% in late 2021.
+Along with homebuilders, Yurkovich is among those lobbying the Biden administration to ease tariffs which doubled from around 9% to 18% in late 2021.

 “At a time when there’s a great demand for our product and when the US cannot meet its own domestic demand, it’s absolutely crazy to us that US producers continue to employ protectionist trade barriers to Canadian lumber,” Yurkovich said.